Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device id string True
+DEVICE_ID The storage device id. string True

-Restarts a storage device
+Restarts a storage device.

 A previously logically or physically removed or unavailable device, which has been re-inserted, may be returned into online state.
 If the device is not physically present, accessible or healthy, it will flip back into unavailable state again.